 The data collected in this study support the conclusion by Garcelon et al. (1997a,b) that bald eagles on Catalina Island exploit a wide variety of available foods.
 As has been found in other studies (Brown et al. 1991, Kozie and Anderson 1991, Todd et al. 1982), fish and birds comprised the majority of the bald eagle diet.
-Fish are the most important component of the diet of chicks on the nest, comprising greater than 84% of deliveries to the nests.
+Fish are the most important component of the diet of chicks on the nest, comprising greater than 90% of deliveries to the nests.
+The prey delivery rates at the four active nests this season indicate that prey items are brought to the nest an average of about 3-4 times per day (assuming a 12-hour active period).